Keep your cash safe and secure with one of these top cash registers for small businesses

 POS solutions use a Software as a Service (SaaS) subscription model, which means you pay your supplier a monthly fee to be able to actually use the system.
 When you add up hardware and subscription fees, you end up paying more for a POS system over ten years than you do for a cash register.

-Electronic cash registers have longer lives than POS systems, though the gap has shrunk in recent years.
+Electronic cash registers have longer lifespans than POS systems, though the gap has shrunk in recent years.
 The best cash registers for small business will give you at least 15 years of good service, whereas POS hardware tends to need replacing after 10 years.
 That said, software from top POS suppliers does outlive the hardware it’s deployed on, so you're assured of good value for money with either option.

+Targeted customer marketing is a big one.
 POS systems and customer relationship management (CRM) go hand in hand.
 For one thing, POS software makes it easy to collect customer email addresses.
 Why not show off your business’s green credentials by offering customers e-receipts instead of paper ones at checkout?
 With their opt in, you can also send them targeted messages based on their recent purchases.
 It’s a low-effort yet sophisticated approach that’ll win you lots of repeat business.
 Needless to say, it’s not possible with a cash register.

-The ability to share information with other systems is what really separates computerized POS from cash registers.
+The ability to share information with other systems through software integrations is what really separates computerized POS from cash registers.
 For example, some systems can automate the process of plugging daily sales data into accounting software.
 The NCR Silver shares staff hours tracking data with HR software like Paychex to streamline payroll processing.
 The minutes you shave off these routine tasks can save you thousands of dollars a month.